uvic-repa/knitr-jekyll/data/README.md

 | 17   | Whitecourt          | 71256    | Northern | WHITECOURT          | 27658 |

-We ended up 16 stations.
+Name and ID are used in environment Canada.

-1.
+name and webid are used in website for data scrapping.

-1.
+We ended up 17 stations.